nonnontrivial/ctts/README.md

 ## purpose

-The purpose of CTTS is to bring the night sky closer to the user.
+> The purpose of CTTS is to bring the night sky closer to the user.

-For now, this will take the form of _notifying the user when a site that they are watching has a predicted brightness at that site's astronomical twilight which is above a threshold they set_.
+For now, this will take the form of _notifying the user when a site that they are watching has a predicted brightness at that site's astronomical twilight which is above a threshold the user sets_.

 ## phase one: modeling & verification